Ausiarm/T2A2-marketplace/docs/README.md

             - Logo.
             - The basic philosophy of the platform in no more than three sentences.
             - Buttons for logging in as well as signing up.
+                - *Update_Post_deployment: This feature was modified.
+Main buttons are now for creation of guides as well as heading straight to the foundry. all other interactivity was moved to the navbar for purposes of simplicity.*
     - Foundry
         - The landing page of the platform
             - Scrollable feed.
             - Features 2-3 images coupled with descriptions per row.
             - Each entity has the ability to be rated by the user (referred to in app as builders).
+                - *Update_Post_deployment: For the sake of time this feature was not addressed, would like to add at a later date.*
             - Clicking an entity takes the user to a page that features its full description as well as the ability to purchase that content for a flat fee, do so will add the content to the Builder's MyFoundry.
+                - *Update_Post_deployment: This feature was modified into a see more button to reduce potential confusion.*
     - My Foundry
         - The "profile" page for each builder.
         - features basic information about the builder: